dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 LOG:  CONFLICT: remote INSERT on relation public.usage_events_w1 (local index usage_events_w1_pkey).
 Resolution: apply_remote.
 ```

-It also gave me three things I would rather not have had, on 2.4.8:
+It also has three problems, on 2.4.8:

 - Replicating into a **partitioned parent** crashed the apply worker on the
   first row after the initial copy.
 The postmaster restarted every backend,